 Saul’s grandson, the son of Jonathan, named Mephibosheth, was crippled as a child.
 When he was five years old, a report came that Saul and Jonathan had been killed in battle, and when the boy’s nurse heard the news, she picked him up and fled.
 But as she hurried away, the nurse dropped Mephibosheth, and he became crippled (II Samuel 4).

 Oh, the tragedy, if it all!
-We don’t hear much more about this boy again until II Samuel chapter.
+We don’t hear much more about this boy again until II Samuel.
 David decides to bless anyone left of Saul’s house, the greatest enemy he ever had.
 David approaches Mephibosheth, now a young man, and Mephibosheth says, “What is your servant that you take an interest in a dead dog like me?”
-How ironic that the name “Mephibosheth” means destroyer of shame, yet his crippled up legs had brought him just that, shame.
+How ironic that the name “Mephibosheth” means destroyer of shame.
+Yet his crippled-up legs had brought him just that–shame.

 Have you ever felt crippled or worthless, like a dead dog?
 Okay, maybe not that bad, perhaps you’ve felt like another Biblical person, a lady named Ruth.

 In the story of Ruth, when the wealthy landowner, Boaz, notices Ruth picking up the leftover crops and grains, Boaz speaks to her.